ganeshnikhil/linked_lisit-project/README.md

 In music_player_0.0.py is very basic music player that can play music and store played music . and using a old and light weight libraries

-#In music_player_0.1.py is  modified version of previous here we use a new kind of lirarlies and can playe
+#In music_player_0.1.py is  modified version of previous here we use a old kind of libraries and can playe
 .mp3 and .wav file format files using pygame library and also calculate the song lenght and name the up down counter more accuraltely.